dylantientcheu/urplus/README.md

 Open `chrome://extensions` in a Chrome browser window.
 Click the "Load unpacked extension..." button at the top left corner of the page, then navigate to the `urplus/extension` directory.
 Select the `dist` folder and submit.

+You'll need to set a Chrome flag in order for localhost to serve over HTTPS without a valid SSL certificate.
+Go to `chrome://flags`, search for "localhost", and set **Allow invalid certificates for resources loaded from localhost** to **Enabled**.
+Relaunch Chrome to make the changes take effect.

 #### Run the backend

 Whenever you are reviewing projects, keep this running from a terminal: